Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Robustness analyses

-To verify the robustness of our findings on a more restricted dataset of high-quality papers, we replicated our analysis using the subset of articles from the OpenAlex that also appear in the Web of Science (WOS) dataset.
+To verify the robustness of our findings on a more restricted dataset of high-quality papers, we replicated our analysis using the subset of articles from the OpenAlex that also appear in the Web of Science (WOS) dataset~\supercite{WoS,mongeon2016journal}.
 To extract the publications in WOS, we subsetted the OpenAlex publications that could be linked to the WOS dataset based on a shared DOI or a PubMed Identifier (PMID).
-Of the 67,930,490 publications in our OpenAlex analyses that covers six disciplines, 28,495,223 could be linked to a WOS publication.
-As we show in Supplementary Fig.~\ref{figs13}-\ref{figs15}, all of these results on the WOS dataset are consistent with those from the OpenAlex dataset in the main text.
+Of the 41,298,433 publications in our OpenAlex analyses that cover six disciplines, 23,576,370 could be linked to a WOS publication.
+As we show in Supplementary Fig.~S\ref{figWoS2}-S\ref{figWoS4}, all of the results on the WOS dataset are consistent with those from the OpenAlex dataset in the main text.